lynkfox/SFMod-VanillaRecipesExtended/readme.md

 **Total New Milestones:** 2
 ------

-You can find all the recipes located and how they breakdown (with comparisons to existing Vanilla recipes) in [This Google Doc](https://docs.google.com/spreadsheets/d/1krURGQTr8L-07p3pZYBzB6UTLPTEm4AYBoCizX3Goj4/edit?usp=sharing)
+You can find all the recipes located and how they breakdown (and similar breakdowns for some vanilla versions) in [Documentation/recipe_comparisons](https://github.com/lynkfox/SFMod-VanillaRecipesExtended/blob/main/Documentation/recipe_comparisons)

 [Click here for a more "thematic" description](https://github.com/lynkfox/SFMod-VanillaRecipesExtended/blob/main/Recipe_Descriptions.md)